eellpp/pubScratchpad/Tech/data_engineering/hive/Hive Joins.md

 Since in stage five, each key has list of values, the number of reducer tasks that need to performed  is equal to unique count of join key

+**What is Hash join in sql ?**

+The Hash Join Algorithm consists of two steps.
+In the first step, it creates an in-memory hash table structure from the records of the relation with fewer elements.
+In the second step, the larger relation is iterated and the smaller table record is located using the previously build hash map:

+The Hash Join algorithm may be used by relational database systems when joining relations, if one database relation is rather large and there is enough memory to hold the in-memory HashTable structure that’s needed to be built in the first step.

+**What is sort merge join in sql ?**
+In a SORT-MERGE join, Oracle sorts the first row source by its join columns, sorts the second row source by its join columns, and then merges the sorted row sources together.
+As matches are found, they are put into the result set.

+**On what basis is hash join or sort merge join is selected ?**
+-   **Merge join** is used when projections of the joined tables are sorted on the join columns.
+Merge joins are faster and uses less memory than hash joins.
+-   **Hash join** is used when projections of the joined tables are not already sorted on the join columns.
+In this case, the optimizer builds an in-memory hash table on the inner table's join column.
+The optimizer then scans the outer table for matches to the hash table, and joins data from the two tables accordingly.
+The cost of performing a hash join is low if the entire hash table can fit in memory.
+Cost rises significantly if the hash table must be written to disk.

+The optimizer automatically chooses the most appropriate algorithm to execute a query, given the projections that are available.